-In solid minerals, the 2015 SM EITI Report confirms the lack of transport revenues collected by the government or SOEs in 2015378, albeit without providing the basis for the NSWG's assessment of the non-applicability of the requirement.
+In solid minerals, the 2015 SM EITI Report confirms the lack of transport revenues collected by the government or SOEs in 2015379, albeit without providing the basis for the NSWG's assessment of the non-applicability of the requirement.
 However, NEITI Secretariat staff explained that the NSWG had based its assessment on the lack of transportation of minerals via railway or toll roads.

-In oil and gas, the 2015 O&G EITI Report describes revenues from the use of pipelines owned by joint ventures (JVs) in which NNPC holds a majority interest, and categorises this revenue stream as a transportation revenue.379 The report explains that pipeline fees are only levied on the transport of crude oil and that NNPC is entitled to pipeline fees from all JVs it is involved in.
-While the report states that the JV operator is responsible for determining the fees paid by third parties for use of the pipeline infrastructure380, it does not provide the set of applicable rates in 2015.
+In oil and gas, the 2015 O&G EITI Report describes revenues from the use of pipelines owned by joint ventures (JVs) in which NNPC holds a majority interest, and categorises this revenue stream as a transportation revenue.380 The report explains that pipeline fees are only levied on the transport of crude oil and that NNPC is entitled to pipeline fees from all JVs it is involved in.
+While the report states that the JV operator is responsible for determining the fees paid by third parties for use of the pipeline infrastructure381, it does not provide the set of applicable rates in 2015.
 During consultations, NEITI Secretariat staff explained that the JVs operating the pipelines had not provided the tariffs applicable to third-party use of crude oil pipeline infrastructure.
-The updated section on 'Determination of Materiality (Appendix E)' published in July 2018 describes the NSWG's approach to assessing the materiality of transport revenues and confirms the NSWG's view that transport revenues, at 0.1% of total government oil and gas revenues, were not material.381 The NSWG confirmed its materiality decisions ex post at its 13 June 2018 meeting.
-382 The 2015 O&G Report provides SPDC's unilateral disclosure of transportation (pipeline) fees paid to NNPC from one of the JVs in which it is involved (SPDC).
-383 In consultations, NEITI Secretariat staff and the IA confirmed that none of the other JVs aside from SPDC had reported any transportation revenues.
+The updated section on 'Determination of Materiality (Appendix E)' published in July 2018 describes the NSWG's approach to assessing the materiality of transport revenues and confirms the NSWG's view that transport revenues, at 0.1% of total government oil and gas revenues, were not material.382 The NSWG confirmed its materiality decisions ex post at its 13 June 2018 meeting.383 The 2015 O&G Report provides SPDC's unilateral disclosure of transportation (pipeline) fees paid to NNPC from one of the JVs in which it is involved (SPDC).
+384 In consultations, NEITI Secretariat staff and the IA confirmed that none of the other JVs aside from SPDC had reported any transportation revenues.
 Secretariat staff explained that they considered that disclosures of transport revenues in the 2015 O&G EITI Report were comprehensive, given that they had received confirmation from other JVs such as NAOC that they had not received any such revenues in 2015.

-While the 2015 O&G EITI Report does not refer to any transportation revenues linked to the domestic natural gas pipeline infrastructure operated by NNPC's subsidiary Nigerian Gas Company (NGC)384 in 2015, the International Secretariat understands that there were no such purely transportation-related revenues collected by NGC in 2015.
-The 2008 National Domestic Gas Supply and Pricing Policy recommended a transportation fee of USD 0.30 per mmbtu (m British thermal unit), regardless of the distance transported.385 According to a development partner, a letter from former Minister of Petroleum Diezani
+While the 2015 O&G EITI Report does not refer to any transportation revenues linked to the domestic natural gas pipeline infrastructure operated by NNPC's subsidiary Nigerian Gas Company (NGC)385 in 2015, the International Secretariat understands that there were no such purely transportation-related revenues collected by NGC in 2015.
+The 2008 National Domestic Gas Supply and Pricing Policy recommended a transportation fee of USD 0.30 per mmbtu (m British thermal unit), regardless of the distance transported.386 According to a development partner, a letter from former Minister of Petroleum Diezani Alison-Madueke had set a domestic gas transport price of USD 0.30 per thousand scf (standard cubic feet).
+Based on the volumes of total domestic gas sales in 2015 provided in the 2016 DPR annual report387, of 445.26 million mcf (the equivalent of around 461.7m mmbtu), rough calculations would indicate that NGC would have collected around USD 138.5m in 2015.
+However, NEITI Secretariat staff explained that, in 2015, NGC purchased gas from gas producers and sold it to gas off-takers (industrial users and power plants), bundling the transport price together with the final sales price.
+They thus considered that the fee charged for transporting gas could not be considered a form of transport revenue in the sense of Requirement 4.4.

-377 NEITI (July 2018), 'Determination of Materiality (Appendix E)', accessed here in July 2018.